Navigation

 Share this:

-Nearly 60 years ago, The Lovin’ Spoonful eloquently sang “Hot town, summer in the city / Back of my neck gettin' dirty and gritty.”
+Nearly 60 years ago, The Lovin’ Spoonful eloquently sang “Hot town, summer in the city / Back of my neck gettin' dirt and gritty.”
 According to a new study, it seems there’s a solid chance the ‘60s folk-rockers were singing about the Dallas-Fort Worth area.

-According to home repair services app and website Thumbtack, DFW is the fourth sweatiest city in America.
+According to home repair services app and website Thumbtack, DFW is the fourth-sweatiest city in America.
 Now, let’s look past the fact that Dallas and Fort Worth are in fact, two very different cities.
 None of us can argue that most of us here in North Texas go through multiple shirts a day once the temps start rising in May and June.

-And for any locals who might look down upon Austin, you either laugh at how the capital city was named as the top sweatiest city in America, or you’re pissed off because Austin beat Dallas at something.
-We at least beat Houston, which came in at ninth on the list.
+And for any locals who might look down upon Austin, you either laugh at how the capital city was named as the sweatiest city in America, or you’re pissed off because Austin beat Dallas at something.
+We at least beat Houston, which came in ninth on the list.
 Is that a good thing or a bad?
 You decide.

 “Austin topped the list of sweatiest cities in America, with temperatures in Texas reaching triple digits in May, one of the hottest Mays ever recorded,” the Thumbtack report stated.
 “With Dallas-Ft.
 Worth and Houston also topping the list, Texans have been diligent about trying to stay cool this summer.
 Temperatures have surged in the south — with both Atlanta and D.C. experiencing hotter than average temperatures.”

-Seeing as how Thumbtack is a home repair-centered website, it also listed the costs associated with living in such a sweaty city.
+As Thumbtack is a home repair-centered website, it also listed the costs associated with living in such a sweaty city.

 • Central AC Installation or Replacement - $1,883-$7,621 (cost depends on size of home and complexity of system)